khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 Don't worry, we can get it back.
 But first:

-- [ ] Commit your changes to the main branch
+x Commit your changes to the main branch

 ### Merging changes

-- [ ] What is merging?
+x What is merging?
-> Your answer goes here
+> combining files/ directories so that you have combined file(s) from all branches

-- [ ] What is a merge conflict?
+x What is a merge conflict?
-> Your answer goes here
+> If the same file contains different text, even different in layout and design then git
+> arise confilt between them while merging.

 When there is a merge conflict, you need to resolve it before you can merge the changes.
 Git will mark the conflicted files, and you need to manually resolve the conflicts – that is, edit the files to remove the conflict markers and make the changes you want to keep.
 Here's an example of a file with a merge conflict: